Established 2005

-At Aesthetica Image Centre in Melbourne, we provide facelift surgery for individuals seeking surgical facial rejuvenation to address age-related changes affecting facial structure and definition.
+At Aesthetica Image Centre in Melbourne, we provide facelift surgery for individuals seeking surgical facial rejuvenation to address age-related changes in facial structure, contour and definition.

-Facelift surgery at Aesthetica is performed by Dr David Ross (Specialist Plastic Surgeon) and Dr Tony Prochazka (Cosmetic Doctor).
-Our team provides medically guided care with a strong focus on patient safety, informed decision-making and natural facial proportions
+This surgery is performed by Dr David Ross, Specialist Plastic Surgeon (FRACS), and Dr Tony Prochazka, Cosmetic Doctor.
+Our approach focuses on patient safety, informed decision-making, and achieving natural facial proportions.

-A facelift, medically referred to as a rhytidectomy, is a surgical procedure that addresses age-related changes in the lower face and neck by repositioning underlying facial tissues and, where appropriate, removing excess skin.
+A facelift, or rhytidectomy, is a surgical procedure designed to address age-related changes in the lower face and neck.

 Types of Facelift Surgery